c-scale-community/workflow-coastal-hydrowaq/README.md

 		docker run -v /home/$USER/use-case-hisea/fm_model:/data --shm-size=4gb --ulimit stack=-1 -t deltares/delft3dfm:latest

 9. Post-process the model output.
-A single netcdf file will be created on a regular grid.
+A single netcdf file (no partitions) will be created on a regular grid.
 You can define the output resolution (in the example: 500 x 400).
+Note that currently only the surface layer is extracted, this can be modified in the script.

 		docker run -v /home/$USER/use-case-hisea/fm_model/DFM_OUTPUT_tttz_waq:/data/input -v /home/$USER/data/postprocout:/data/output postprocess tttz_waq_0000_map.nc 500 400